For Synchrony Financial [SYF], Analyst sees a drop to $54. What next?

 How has SYF stock performed recently?

-Synchrony Financial [SYF] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.47.
-With this latest performance, SYF shares dropped by -3.69% in over the last four-week period, additionally sinking by -17.65% over the last 6 months – not to mention a rise of 6.95% in the past year of trading.
+Synchrony Financial [SYF] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -18.75.
+With this latest performance, SYF shares dropped by -17.73% in over the last four-week period, additionally sinking by -26.64% over the last 6 months – not to mention a drop of -14.47% in the past year of trading.

 Synchrony Financial [SYF]: Deeper insight into the fundamentals